CodePushGo/website/src/content/blog/en/developing-cross-platform-apps-with-capacitorjs.md.md

 ## capacitor.config.json

 In the `capacitor.config.json` file, locate the `"bundledWebRuntime": true` property and change it to `false`.
-This adjustment ensures that Capacitor does not bundle the files, allowing us to use Vite for that purpose instead.
+This adjustment ensures that React Native does not bundle the files, allowing us to use Vite for that purpose instead.

-With these changes, your Capacitor application's basic setup is complete, and you're ready to start developing your app with pure JavaScript.
+With these changes, your React Native application's basic setup is complete, and you're ready to start developing your app with pure JavaScript.

 ## ‣ Developing Your App

 Now that the groundwork is laid, you can begin writing your application logic in the `src/index.js` file.
-Here, you can import any necessary Node.js modules, define your app's functionality, and interact with Capacitor's native plugins.
+Here, you can import any necessary Node.js modules, define your app's functionality, and interact with React Native's native plugins.

 Remember to run Vite's build command to bundle your JavaScript files whenever you make changes: